Sean-Mc-Mahon/McTasticRecipes/TESTING.md

 1. **Developer Tools:** Chrome, Firefox and Microsoft Edge web dev tools using iPhone 5 and Ipad as toggle devices to test responsiveness.

 2. **Lighthouse:** A number of issues were resolved using lighthouse.
+- Contrast: Alpha level on .blank-image was set to 0.6 which did not offer sufficient contrast with white text.
+Alpah level rasied to 0.8.
+- Aria labels: Aria labels added to buttons such as #search-button and #submit
+- Alt Text: Alt text dynamically applied to images eg `alt="{{recipe.recipe_name}} image"`
+- Lists: <h5> moved from inside pagination <ul> to above the list.

 3. **Mobile Devices:** I used my Google Pixel 3a phone and Amazon Fire tablet to test the site.